InternetMaximalism/intmax2-mining-cli/docs/migrate.md

 After claiming process is done, you can proceed to retreiving available ETH in the INTMAX2 Network back to your withdrawal address.
 Proceed by pressing any key as instructed by CLI.

-### Claiming ITX Tokens
+### Withdraw ETH

+#### Important: Avoid making direct or indirect transfers between deposit and withdrawal addresses.
+Depositing in a withdrawal address will disqualify it from receiving rewards during mining.
+Please refer to the [README document](../README.md) for more information.

-8. **Withdraw ETH**:
+1. **Withdraw ETH**:
 Select `Exit` to retrieve assets to withdrawal address.

    <div align="center">
      <img src="../assets/migrate/m7.png" width="600" alt="Mining CLI"></div>

-9. **Withdraw ETH To Withdrawal Address**:
+2. **Withdraw ETH To Withdrawal Address**:
 Any pending deposit would be cancelled and all ETH balance will be withdrawn to your withdrawal address.

    <div align="center">
      <img src="../assets/migrate/m8.png" width="600" alt="Mining CLI"></div>

-Note: If there are still ETH in your deposit address after this process, you can manually transfer ETH from deposit wallet to another wallet.
+Note: If there are still ETH in your deposit address after this process, you can manually transfer ETH from deposit wallet to another wallet using the command below.

 ### Exporting Deposit Private Keys